Introducing the Awesome 17-Strong Team of Redline Guides:

 Introduction: Arlette, trail name Apple Pie, grew up in the Netherlands and currently lives in Lowell, MA.
 She began hiking when she was eighteen on vacation in Switzerland.
 She has since hiked many of the long distance trails in the U.S. and traveled and hiked abroad.
 She’s completed the 48 4000-footers of New Hampshire (in winter, too), finished the New England 67, and has most recently completed the NE 100 highest list.
 The last few years she’s started to redline the trails in the White Mountains and is currently about three-quarters done.
 She loves hiking, biking, snowshoeing, cross country skiing, but most of all long distance backpacking.
 Arlette is also a Gossamer Gear Ambassador, as of June 2017.

-Résumé: Arlette has completed the John Muir Trail (2002), the Pacific Crest Trail (2003), the Continental Divide Trail, (2004), the Appalachian Trail (2005), the Arizona Trail (2009), The Grand Enchantment Trail (2012), The Te Araroa in New Zealand (2015), The Long Trail (2015), the Florida Trail (2017), the Hayduke Trail (2017), the Colorado Trail (2017), Benton-MacKay Trail (2018), Pinhoti Trail (2018), Cohos Trail (2018), the New England Trail (2018), and all of the Pacific Northwest Trail in sections (2007, 2012, and in 2019).
+Résumé: Arlette has completed the John Muir Trail (2002), the Pacific Crest Trail (2003), the Continental Divide Trail, (2004), the Appalachian Trail (2005), the Arizona Trail (some in 2009, then the rest in 2023), The Grand Enchantment Trail (2012), The Te Araroa in New Zealand (2015), The Long Trail (2015), the Florida Trail (2017), the Hayduke Trail (2017), the Colorado Trail (2017), Benton-MacKay Trail (2018), Pinhoti Trail (2018), Cohos Trail (2018), the New England Trail (2018), and all of the Pacific Northwest Trail in sections (2007, 2012, and in 2019).
 In 2014 she completed all 48 4000-footers in an 11 day unsupported backpacking trip called the White Mountain challenge or Direttissima.
 She did this again in 2019 in a fraction over nine days (and this earned Arlette the number one female FKT of the Year spot for 2019).
 Add to this the Potomac Heritage Trail (2020) and the enormous North Country Trail (2021-2022).
 It doesn’t end there, in 2022 she also completed the Natchez Trace.
 Leaving only the Ice Age Trail in Wisconsin… and you’ll never guess.
 Yep, she has finished that trail too so let it be known that as of 2022, Arlette is the first woman to hike all 11 of the National Scenic Trails in the United States and has since that time, added the Ouachita Trail (2022).
 She has also completed the 48 in winter.
 She was a volunteer backcountry ranger in the High Uintas Wilderness in Utah (2006).
 She has travelled and hiked independently in Switzerland, Nepal (Annapurna Circuit and Langtang 2005, Three Passes Trek, Everest region 2010), Japan (Mt Yari Ga Take), Patagonia, Nicaragua and Jordan.
 She has backpacked in the Netherlands once.
 She’s led beginner backpacking trips and introduced her mother to backpacking when she was 66.
 She loves teaching others how to be confident in the outdoors.

 Certifications: SOLO Wilderness First Responder (WFR), AHA CPR/AED, Leave No Trace (LNT) Awareness.